 Financial planning is a dynamic process, and as you enter into the different stages in life, your financial goals will need to be prepared to adapt quickly.
 That’s why it is imperative for you to have a strategically-developed financial plan in order to help prepare for, and maintain, all your financial goals.

-As you begin to consider how best to manage your financial future, you should feel confident knowing that at Jenkins Wealth, you are always working with a CFP® professional.
+As you begin to consider how best to manage your financial future, you should feel confident knowing that at Jenkins Wealth, we have several CFP® professionals on our advisory team.
 We have made a commitment that you will be working with someone committed to providing the highest standard of financial planning.

 The following is additional information to help provide insight as to what it takes for a financial professional to have the ability to call themselves a CFP® Professional.